semaphoreci/docs/docs/programming-languages/javascript-and-node-js.md

 ## Connecting your Node.js application to the test Database

-Create a custom `config.js` using [secrets](/guided-tour/environment-variables-and-secrets/#managing-sensitive-data-with-secrets) as files and environment variables.

-An example configuration file at `project_name/config/config.js` path might look like this:
+Create an example configuration file at `project_name/config/config.js` with the following:
 ``` javascript
 // config/config.js